WorkflowForge Extension System

 using WorkflowForge.Extensions.Persistence.Recovery;

-var stateStore = new MyStorageProvider();
+var provider = new MyStorageProvider();

-// Resume from last checkpoint
+// Resume workflow from last checkpoint

 See Also: